+Upon arrival at the school, scheduled/approved visitors must register at the designated sign-in location at the main entrance.
 All visitors must provide valid government issued photo identification.
 Visitor IDs will be scanned against multiple databases to ensure the safety of our students.
 Once approved, all visitors will be issued a badge that must be worn at all times on school property.
 All visitors must sign out before exiting.
 Further details are outlined in our building level visitor policy.
-Former students visiting teachers may only enter the building after 2:30 p.m., and must have an appointment with staff.

 Upon entry, all students and visitors may be required to pass through a metal detector.
-All bags may be checked or passed through a bag scanner to ensure compliance with District policies.
+All bags may be checked or passed through a bas scanner to ensure compliance with District policies.